 Crown lengthening is designed to reshape gum tissue and bone material to reveal a larger surface area of your tooth.
 This is often recommended for those undergoing certain restorative or cosmetic procedures to expose an area of a tooth that needs work.
-Dr. Beckwith may recommend this procedure if you have a tooth that is decayed, broken above the gum line, or does not offer sufficient support for a restoration, such as a porcelain crown or bridge.
+Our dentists may recommend this procedure if you have a tooth that is decayed, broken above the gum line, or does not offer sufficient support for a restoration, such as a porcelain crown or bridge.

 In a healthy mouth, bone and gum tissue surround the teeth, creating a strong support system.
 If you suffer from periodontal disease, this support is severely damaged, and pockets form between the teeth and the gums, which creates a breeding ground for bacteria to thrive.
 This leads to further decay of bone and gum tissue.
 At a certain point, this decay may create the need for your affected teeth to be extracted.